Study 15: Jewish rejection equals Gentile opportunity!

-It is important that those who want to stay in the local area doing things for local people are not prevented from doing that, but it is equally important that they do not stand in the way of those who want to move in wider spheres, all parts are vital to the Body.
+It is important that those who want to stay in the local area doing things for local people are not prevented from doing that, but it is equally important that they do not stand in the way of those who want to move in wider spheres.
+All parts are vital to the body of Christ.
 Those who became comfortable in their narrow ministry to Jerusalem suddenly found that they were displaced through persecution and found that they could equally well preach the Gospel with a far more resounding effect than if they had stayed behind.
-So the Gospel spread, and in this Chapter we are looking over the edge of a worldwide movement that would and will never stop until the entire earth is renewed and Satan is finally defeated.
+So the gospel spread, and in this chapter we are looking over the edge of a worldwide movement that would and will never stop until the entire earth is renewed and Satan is finally defeated.

 These men were dedicated to God’s work, and so it was no surprise that the Holy Spirit spoke to them and shared with them His Vision.
 The men whom the Holy Spirit chose were Paul and Barnabas.
 What a team!
 Paul was fearless in his love of the Lord whom once He had persecuted, and Barnabas was the ideal backup man – an encourager and a man who would get alongside those he was helping.
 This was God’s team to begin the evangelisation of the Gentile nations.